akilahis/akilahis/README.md

 - 👋 Hi, I’m Akilah Ismail.
 Previously an Analytical Chemist developing drug product 👩‍🔬💊.
 Currently pursuing a masters in MSc Analytics and Business Intelligence.
-- 🧑‍🔬 Keen in transitioning into data analytics, leveraging my analytical experiences into other fields beyond chemistry.
+- 🧑‍🔬 Trying to leverage my analytical experiences into other fields beyond chemistry.
-- ⚒️ This profile is to document my projects, applying tools that I'm currently learning such as Python, SQL, PowerBI, Tableau.
+- ⚒️ This profile is to document my learning process, applying tools such as Python, SQL, PowerBI, Tableau into projects.